tanaikech/GeminiWithFiles/old_v1.x.x/README.md

 1dolXnIeXKz-BH1BlwRDaKhzC2smJcGyVxMxGYhaY2kqiLa857odLXrIC
 ```

+This library uses another library [PDFApp](https://github.com/tanaikech/PDFApp).
+This is used for converting PDF data to image data.
+PDFApp has already been installed in this library.
+So, you are not required to operate about this.

 ### 2. Use GeminiWithFiles in your own Google Apps Script project

 If you use this library in your own Google Apps Script project, please copy and paste the script ["classGeminiWithFiles.js"](https://github.com/tanaikech/GeminiWithFiles/blob/master/classGeminiWithFiles.js) into your Google Apps Script project.
 By this, the script can be used.

 "main.js" is used for the Google Apps Script library.
 So, in this pattern, you are not required to use it.

+In this case, please copy and paste the script of [PDFApp](https://github.com/tanaikech/PDFApp/blob/master/PDFApp.js) into the same project.
+This is used for converting PDF data to image data.
+When an error like `ReferenceError: PDFApp is not defined` occurs, please check this.

 # Scopes